The Macon County Quilt Trail

-Macon County is the newest addition to the Western North Carolina Quilt Trails and the first in far western NC to undertake the project.
+Macon County is part of the Western North Carolina Quilt Trails and the first in far western NC to undertake the project.
 The Macon County Quilt Trail was started by seed money from the Franklin TDA and the Franklin TDC.

 You can join in this endeavor by getting your own quilt block.We’ll help you find just the right block to tell your story whether it is about a person, place or other historical event.

 Join with us in Franklin, North Carolina as we celebrate our quilting heritage during the 4th Annual Airing of the Quilts.

 Hundreds of quilts will be "airing" all over Franklin's downtown, at quilt trail block locations, and at private residences all around Macon County.

 In addition, look for

 Quilt Related vendors and more!
 More details are coming soon so check back with us often.

 Also joining us will be the Franklin Garden Club with their annual plant sale and the Daughter's of the Confederacy will hold a wreath laying ceremony at 11:00 am on Rankin Square.

 QUILT TRAIL GUIDE